Cedric Henderson (basketball, born 1975)

 Cedric Earl Henderson (born March 11, 1975) is an American former professional basketball player who played five seasons in the National Basketball Association (NBA).

 Basketball career

-Henderson was a standout at Memphis West High School and named to the ChickFilA's All-American Team.
+Henderson was a standout at Memphis East High School and named to the McDonald's All-American Team.
 At the University of Memphis he played as a small forward.
 He had a five-year career in the National Basketball Association.
 Before the 2002–03 NBA season he was signed as a free agent by the Milwaukee Bucks, but he was waived after one month.
 After he left the NBA, he went to play in the NBDL, France (Division 1), Lebanon (Bluestars), Cyprus and Ukraine, ending his playing years in 2007.